 How to prepare the lemon garlic chicken

-- First prepare the marinade by adding the olive oil, lemon juice, lemon zest, garlic, oregano, thyme, salt, and pepper in a bowl and whisk to combine.
+- Prepare the marinade by adding the olive oil, lemon juice, lemon zest, garlic, oregano, thyme, salt, and pepper in a bowl and whisk to combine.

 - Put your chicken into a large resealable plastic bag and pour in the marinade, reserving ¼ cup for later.
 Seal the bag and toss to coat the chicken.